Discover Georgia Tours

-+ Emerging from the mountains of Tao, which plunge directly into the Black Sea, we will be only 30 minutes drive to the current Georgian border at Sarpi (visas free for American and European citizens for 365 days).
++ Emerging from the mountains of Tao, which plunge directly into the Black Sea, we will be only 30 minutes drive to the current Georgian border at Sarpi (Georgian visas free for US and EU citizens for 365 days).
 This area has been populated for millenium by Georgian tribes who traded with Ancient Greeks, Romans, and later with caravans from the East traveling the Silk Route.
 We will visit the Roman fort of Gonio (2nd century AD), the bustling cosmopolitan port city of Batumi, as well as other sites according to our choosing.

 + Traveling up a narrow gorge from the plains of ancient Colchis, the hidden valleys of Svaneti reveal themselves among the snow-capped peaks of the Great Caucasus range.
 In the 19th century, famous explorers such as David Freshfield and Vittorio Sella recorded their travels through this area.
 Speaking an ancient relative of the Georgian language, the Svans are a fierce and proud people who have preserved aspects of their ancient rituals and traditions to the modern day.
 Certainly their three-voiced polyphony is intoxicating, preserving a unique tuning system without parallel in the world.

 Christianity spread to the region in the tenth century, where it thrived alongside animist traditions that remain in syncretism today.
 From this era, several chapels reveal a unique school of frescoe painting, while the newly renovated area museum boasts four gospels from the ninth and tenth centuries as well as many other precious artifacts from the early middle ages.